FredHutch/aws-batch-helpers-1/README.md

 [the original instructions](https://aws.amazon.com/blogs/compute/creating-a-simple-fetch-and-run-aws-batch-job/)
 except that `BATCH_FILE_S3_URL` has been replaced with `BATCH_FILE_URL`, and you can provide any publicly accessible URL, as opposed to S3 URLs in the original.
+And of course, you must clone this repository rather than downloading the original AWS version's zip file.

 ## Simple Example